thejud/text-processing-cookbook/README.md

      2
      3

+Collapse multiple spaces with the squeeze (-s) option:

+    echo "1   2 3" | tr -s " " '\n'
+     1
+     2
+     3

 As described in the perl section above, you can use perl to replace spaces with newlines:

     echo "1   2 3" | perl -pe's/ +/\n/g'
      1
      2
      3

+Or via autosplit + join:

+    echo "1   2 3" | perl -anE'say join "\n", @F'

 ### remove newlines with perl